-- child protection policy, which should amongst other things also include the policy and procedures to deal with peer on peer abuse; - behaviour policy (which should include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying); - staff behaviour policy (sometimes called a code of conduct); - safeguarding response to children who go missing from education; and - role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies). - copy of Part One Keeping children safe in education (2021) and should be signed to say it has been read and understood. - Annex A, condensed version of Part one of KCSiE (DfE 2021).
+- child protection policy, which should amongst other things also include the policy and procedures to deal with child-on-child abuse; - behaviour policy which should include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying; - staff behaviour policy (sometimes called a code of conduct) should amongst other things, include low-level concerns, allegations against staff and whistleblowing as well as acceptable use of technologies, staff/pupil relationships and communications including the use of social media; - safeguarding response to children who go missing from education; and also important that staff determine how best to build trusted relationships with children and young people which facilitates communication; - role of the DSL including the identity of the DSL and any DDSLs. - copy of Part One Keeping Children Safe in Education (2022) and should be signed to say it has been read and understood.
+Annex B Further information - Annex A, condensed version of Part one of KCSiE (DfE 2022).
 It can be provided (instead of Part one) to those staff who do not directly work with children.

-Purpose of a Child Protection Policy
+Purpose of the Child Protection Policy

 To inform staff, parents, volunteers and governors about the school's responsibilities for safeguarding children.

-To enable everyone to have a clear understanding of how these responsibilities should be carried out https://hertsscb.proceduresonline.com/index.htm
+To enable everyone to have a clear understanding of how these responsibilities should be carried out.